 The City will continue to partner with the Hammond Housing Authority to market its programs.
 The HHA has sufficient funds to address its needs and does not require additional funds from the City.
-The City will work closely with the HHA in the upcoming year in the development of its fair housing assessment.
+The City will work closely with the HHA in the upcoming year.